Great Notley: Estates

 It was built mostly by Countryside Properties, and is cited as an example of Countryside's design philosophy of 'instant maturity' and 'instant community'.

 The parish also includes the older estate of White Court, now in the centre of the village; a business park, 'Skyline120', and a 40 ha country park.

+The parish was created in 2000 from the western part of the parish of Black Notley.

 Amenities

 Due to the size of Great Notley, there is little in the way of indoor entertainment facilities.
 Outdoor entertainment includes various playgrounds and the aforementioned country park (known as the 'Discovery Centre'), which includes outdoor play equipment, a café and water features.

 There are various small businesses operating in Great Notley, including a veterinary centre, a public house (the Prince Louis), an estate agents and a tanning salon.
-There is also a Tesco supermarket located in the garden village, making it the third Tesco to be built within the Braintree district.
+There is also a Tesco supermarket located in the garden village, making it the third Tesco to be built within the Braintree area.

 Schools

 There are two schools in Great Notley; White Court Primary School and Notley Green Primary School, which was opened in 1999.
-The main secondary school for the area is Notley High School, which is located in the neighbouring village of Black Notley.
+The main secondary school for the area is Notley High School, which is located in the neighbouring town of Braintree, Essex.